dstwn/deploy_laravel/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your **secrets**

 `PRODUCTION_PASSWORD`